-The Fund is implementing a number of relief initiatives focused on alleviating the financial hardship of the most vulnerable group of tenants, whose operations were mostly severely affected by the outbreak.
-The Fund has agreed to grant rent payment deferral for a period of 90 days and waive all penalties and interest arising from the rent deferral for the most affected tenants.
+The Fund is implementing a number of relief initiatives focused on alleviating the financial hardship of the most vulnerable group of tenants, whose operations were most severely affected by the outbreak.
+The Fund has agreed to grant rent payment deferral for a period of 90 days and waive all penalties and interest arising from the rent deferral for the most affected tenants during April and May.

-Baltic Horizon Fund is having active negotiations with mainly retail tenants regarding rent reductions and waivers during the quarantine period, which will have a negative impact on the Fund's performance in Q2 2020.
-As of 15 May 2020, the Fund management has decided on various discounts for the quarantine period based on discussions with retail tenants.
-The Fund assessed the impact of COVID-19 on each tenant's operating performance during the lockdown and granted discounts to the most affected tenants.
-For those affected, the discounts from the Fund side on average are around 50% considering the government support measures and may be applicable only up until July 2020.
+Baltic Horizon Fund has been in negotiations mainly with retail tenants regarding rent reductions and waivers during the lockdown and post-quarantine periods, which has had a negative impact on the Fund's performance in Q2 2020.
+As of 7 August 2020, the Fund management has decided on various discounts for the quarantine period based on discussions with retail and other tenants.
+The Fund assessed the impact of COVID-19 on each tenant's operating performance during the lockdown and granted discounts to the most affected tenants, while at the same time protecting the best interests of unitholders and other stakeholders.
+The Fund's management team reviewed each rent discount request individually in order to find suitable solutions for all parties.

+Relief measures granted to tenants helped to improve collection rates during June/July and maintain trade receivables at healthy levels.
+For those affected, the discounts from the Fund side on average are around 50% considering the government support measures and should be applicable only up until July 2020.